SDraw/driver_kinectV2/README.md

   * **Toggle tracking:** Disable or enable tracking entirely.
   * **Interpolation type:** Sets specific interpolation between Kinect frames.
 More info is available at [Wikipedia's article](https://en.wikipedia.org/wiki/Interpolation).
   * **Kinect relay device state:** Shows if specific virtual base station is present.

-## AMD GPUs issue
-If you're owner of AMD GPU you won't be able to see `KinectV1 Dashboard` in SteamVR dashboard due to [SteamVR internal bug](https://github.com/ValveSoftware/openvr/issues/1246).
-Because of that you have to use desktop version of dashboard included in release.
-Before you launch `kinect_dash_desktop` from `SteamVR/drivers/kinectV2/bin/win##`, you have to kill `kinect_dash` process from task manager/CMD/PowerShell console.
-Alternative, you can swap names of `kinect_dash` and `kinect_dash_desktop`.

 ## Building
 * Install [Kinect for Windows SDK 2.0](https://www.microsoft.com/en-us/download/details.aspx?id=44561).